Ayaz-Apps-Software/gui-pip-manager/README.md

 ## Support

-If you like this project and want to help it grow, you can support me here:
+💖If you like this project and want to help it grow, you can support me here:

 - [GitHub Sponsors](https://github.com/sponsors/ayazbalamir032)
 - [Patreon](https://patreon.com/ayazware)